Mirza Dilshad Beg

-Mirza Dilshad Beg was a Nepali parliamentarian with the dubious record of links with Dawood Ibrahim's D-company.
-He was murdered in 1998 at around 9:30 pm in Siphal, Kathmandu in Nepal, at the time of Football World Cup.
+Mirza Dilshad Beg (died June 29, 1998) was an assassinated Indian-Nepali parliamentarian.
+He had links with Dawood Ibrahim's D-company, a criminal syndicate.
+He was shot dead in Siphal, Kathmandu in Nepal.

 Background

 Hailing from Deoria near Gorakhpur, Uttar Pradesh, Mirza began his forays into the underworld around late eighties.
 He grew in notoriety through car thefts, assault, kidnapping and of course murders; he later thought of his antecedents as petty crimes.

 Involvement with the underworld

 Mirza's graduation to the big league began after a chance meeting with Dawood Ibrahim in Mumbai in the early eighties, when both were struggling to carve a niche for themselves in India.
 Besides Dawood, Mirza also had links with Chhota Rajan, Chhota Shakeel, the brothers Amar and Ashwin Naik and members of the Pathan syndicate.
 However, he shot to prominence only after his association with Pakistan's Inter-Services Intelligence operatives in India and Nepal.

 The porous Indo-Nepal border helped him sneak in and out of his home state and into Nepal.
 From then on, his notoriety grew so much that the UP police announced a reward for his arrest.